Table of Contents

 This folder stores all un-compiled files like LESS, SCSS or JavaScript in the js and CSS respectively.
 And If your application is developing for multilingual then the lang folder stores all language files.

-View is one of the essential folders of the Laravel Folder Structure.
-View folder is a subfolder of resource directory and it stores HTML presentations logic.
+The view is one of the essential folders of the Laravel Folder Structure.
+The view folder is a sub-folder of the resource directory and it stores HTML presentation logic.
 Laravel uses its own blade templating engine.
 It is a simple but powerful system so you can create sections in your view and inherits layouts from other layout template files.

 Route Directory

-Next file is api.php, it is also auto-loaded by app/Providers/RouteServiceProvider.php and kept in the API middleware group.
+The next file is api.php, it is also auto-loaded by app/Providers/RouteServiceProvider.php and kept in the API middleware group.
 Hence it is responsible to provide stateless to avoid tracking transactions.
-Basically, the route set up to secure and verify transactions using a token system and restrict access to session state.
+Basically, the route is set up to secure and verify transactions using a token system and restrict access to the session state.

-The console.php file allows the developer to define Closure based Artisan Commands.
-Earlier for such commands need to define the class, after that register it in the console kernel.
-We will learn more about it some other post.
+The console.php file allows the developer to define Closure-based Artisan Commands.
+Earlier such commands need to define the class after that registering it in the console kernel.
+We will learn more about it in some other posts.

 The channel.php helps you to define and register broadcasting channels which our application is going to use.